bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

 # Cultural Heritage Ecosystem

 ???
-A third opportunity area is developing the ecosystem around deep learning use, e.g. data annotation, data distribution, etc.
+A third opportunity area is developing the ecosystem around deep learning use in cultural heritage institutions

-In general, improving use of these approaches among cultural heritage institutions.

 ---
 # Data Annotation and Sharing
-- current tools for data annotation are limited
 - opportunities for defining best practices for sharing models and approaches
+- using standards like IIIF and WebAnnotation/OpenAnnotation

 ???

-Through our experimentation, we've learned that current tools for data annotation are extremely limited in terms of their ease of use and speed of use.
-We've prototyped new designs for tools in this area that speed up the process, and also allow for crowdsourcing of this process.

-As earlier adopters, we're also in the position to help define best practices and approaches for sharing models and data for reuse by other cultural heritage institutions.

-For example, if we pursued a production model to detect headlines and images in newspapers, this would probably be useful to other libraries.
-How can we share data for the purposes of reuse?
-How can we make it easy for other institutions to get their own models up and running?
-How can we make it easy for them to contribute new data to the model?
+To encourage sharing of models and data, we can develop best practices that include standards that are already being used in libraries, such as IIIF.
+We've been developing approaches that use collections of IIIF image URLs as training datasets rather than static copies of images.
+This allows for a distributed training data set potentially spanning over many institutions, and simplifies the data sharing process by reducing its size.

+We are also having our deep learning services output annotations in standardized formats like WebAnnotation or OpenAnnotation so that they can be viewed in existing image viewers and be provided in a consistent format.

 ---
 # Ethics